gregdyke/cyf-mongodb-queries/README.md

   - Menu bar: Collection -> Import Data
   - Select cyf_mflix_movies_popular.json and import

+# Run queries in compass to find the following answers

-# Recap of week 1
+## Recap of week 1

 1) Which 3 movies came out in 1978